MerouaneRighi/get_data_from_API/README.md

 # get_data_from_API
-get data from API with python scr using the command
+get data from API with python script using the command
 #windows => cmd:
 pip install requests